NWChemEx/Chemist/docs/source/developer/design/determinant_spaces.rst

 Determinant Space Design
 ########################

+.. |N| replace:: :math:`N`

-This page describes the design of the determinant space component of Chemist.
+Section :ref:`dd_design` explained our design for determinants, which are basis functions for |N|-electron wavefuntions.
+This page describes the design of the determinant space component of Chemist, which builds on the determinant class hierarchy.

 ****************************
 What is a Determinant Space?
 ****************************

-.. |N| replace:: :math:`N`
+Each determinant is a basis function for a many-electron wavefunction.
+Determinant spaces are the vector spaces spanned by a particular set of determinants.

 ***********************************
 Why Do We Need a Determinant Space?
 ***********************************

-In quantum chemistry we rarely are interested in systems with 1 electron.
-Therefore we need to be able to create |N|-electron wavefunctions, and in turn we must be able to generate |N|-electron basis functions.
+The many-electron wavefunction lives in a determinant space.
+Like the vector spaces in Section :ref:`vsd_design`, we are primarily interested in the basis functions defining a particular determinant space.
+The various determinant space classes

+.. _ds_considerations:

 ********************************
 Determinant Space Considerations